Best Life Insurance Companies for 40-Year-Olds in 2025

 • Buying Process: 20%

-We did not consider affordability in our assessment for whole and no-exam life insurance because quotes for whole life and no medical exam policies were not collected.
+We did not consider affordability in our assessment for whole and no-medical-exam life insurance because quotes for whole life and no medical exam policies were not collected.
 The company that ranks highest among those that offer these insurance options is listed below.

 MoneyGeek identified the best cheap life insurance provider for 40-year-olds by applying these specific weightings: